Safeya-Yasien/e-commerce-mern-app/README.md

 ## Back to server

-##### 1514. add "me" route in "users.route" to get accessible user data for both viewer and admin include "fullName", "email", "role"
+##### 1514. add "me" route in "users.route" to get accessible user data for both viewer and admin include only "fullName", "email", "role" using "select" after findById

 ## Back to admin